-Presentation of monitoring data 2020: BASF, Bayer, Sumitomo,
+Presentation of monitoring data 2022: BASF, Bayer,, Syngenta

-- In 2020, brown rust disease pressure was low to moderate in most of the countries in Europe. - Good field performance of DMIs against rust has been maintained. - Monitoring in 2020 has been carried out in Belgium, Czech Republic, Denmark, France, Germany, Hungary, Italy, Poland, Romania, Slovakia, Spain and United Kingdom. - Sensitivity data from 2020 for wheat brown rust showed that sensitivities were in the range of those of the last 20 years as observed in monitoring from other FRAC member companies
+- In 2022, monitoring was carried out in Belgium, France, Germany, Hungary, Italy, Lithuania, Poland, Romania, Slovakia, Spain, and the United Kingdom - • - In 2020, brown rust disease pressure was low to moderate in most of the countries in Europe. - Monitoring in 2020 has been carried out in Belgium, Czech Republic, Denmark, France, Germany, Hungary, Italy, Poland, Romania, Slovakia, Spain and United Kingdom. - Sensitivity data from 2022 for wheat brown rust showed that sensitivities were in the range of those of the last 20 years as observed in monitoring from other FRAC member companies.